The most commonly asked questions in implant dentistry are:

 Is one implant system better than the others?

-What will implants feel like when the procedure is finished?
+What will dental implants feel like when the procedure is finished?

 How do I take care of my implants?

-Normal home care and professional cleaning visits will help you maintain your implants long-term.
-You will need to schedule a routine cleaning, re-care treatment, and evaluation every four to six months.
-Our team will design individualized programs to help patients optimally care for their new teeth.
+Normal home care and routine checkups will help you maintain your implants long-term.
+You will need to schedule a routine cleaning, re-care treatment, and evaluation every 4 to 6 months.
+Our team will design individualized programs to help you optimally care for your new teeth.